julian-rose/FreeRTOS-for-Agon/README.md

 <h4>Why do we care about concurrency and time?</h4>
-In a nutshell, because they are in the real world; and a micro-controller interacts with the real world, through sensors and actuators.
+In a nutshell, because they are in the real world; and a micro-controller interacts with the real world, through sensors and actuators, networked devices and co-processors.
 So we need to embrace time and event ordering (concurrency) into our software for it to function well.

 <h3>What is Agon?</h3>
 Agon Light™ is a fully open-source 8-bit microcomputer and microcontroller in